vladikbek/streamlit-slowed-generator/README.md

 ## Usage

-1. Open the application in your web browser.
+1. Open the application in your web browser (`streamlit run app.py`).
-2. Open the sidebar (if hidden) to configure the speed versions.
-Use the checkboxes to enable/disable versions and the sliders to adjust the speed factor for each.
-3. Upload an audio file using the file uploader.
-4. Wait for the processing to complete (progress bar will indicate status).
-This includes processing the original file and all enabled speed versions.
-5. Preview the generated versions (including the processed original) in the "View All Processed Versions" expander.
-6. Download individual versions using the respective download buttons or download all versions in a ZIP file using the primary button.
+2. Select the desired tool ("Slowed & Sped Up Generator" or "Audio Converter") from the sidebar.
+3. Follow the instructions on the selected page:
+    - **Generator:** Configure presets in the sidebar, upload a single file, wait for processing, preview, and download.
+    - **Converter:** Upload one or more files, wait for processing, preview, and download.

 ## Requirements